noghartt/container-compose/README.md

 A CLI to let you use the Apple [container](github.com/apple/container) like a `docker-compose` config file.

+> [!WARNING]
+> This tool is on "alpha" mode, which means that you can find a lot of bugs or missing features.
+> If you find anything, feel free to open an issue.
+Thank you! :)

 ## How to install

 ### Installing via Homebrew